rogierhofboer/com.ikea.tradfri.gateway/README.md

 Thanks to Robert Klep for answering my questions on slack and making homey-app-upload https://github.com/robertklep/homey-app-upload

-Thanks to Espen Ljosland for adding group support
+Thanks to Espen Ljosland for adding group support and migrating to SDK v3

 Thanks to Sven ten Raa for adding wall socket support